-29. Ultimate parent undertaking
+28. Ultimate parent undertaking

 The immediate parent undertaking of the Company is National Grid Electricity Distribution Network Holdings Limited (formerly WPD Distribution Network Holdings Limited), which is registered in England and Wales.
-The ultimate controlling parent of the Company is National Grid Plc, registered in England and Wales.

 The smallest group in which the results of the Company are consolidated is headed by National Grid Electricity Distribution plc (formerly Western Power Distribution plc).
 Copies of these financial statements may be obtained from the Company's registered office as stated below.